NCShare/examples/README.md

 Feel free to join the community discussion at <https://github.com/orgs/NCShare/discussions>.

 > [!IMPORTANT]
 > NCShare is a community effort.
-Please share your use cases and examples with us so that we can continue to build and improve this space together!
+Please share your use cases and examples with us so we can continue to build and improve this space together!